Islam Abdullayev: Biography

-Islam Abdullayev was born in December, 1876 in Shusha.
-He received his first education in Shusha.
+Islam Abdullayev was born in December, 1876 in Shusha where he received his first education.
 In the history of Azerbaijani music, Islam Abdullayev is known as a unique performer of the Segah mugham.

 Music scientist Mir Mohsun Navvab, who created the "Gathering of Singers" in Shusha in 1883 invited I.Abdullayev to this assembly.
-So he learned from such artists as Mir Mohsun Navvab, Haji Husu, Mashadi Isi, Mirza Mukhtar Mammadov, Dali Ismayil, and Keshtazly Hashim, and performed with the accompany of Sadigjan.
-The first Segah performance by Islam Abdullayev was at the wedding of Sadigjan's son, after this performance he became more famous.
+So he learned from such artists as Mir Mohsun Navvab, Haji Husu, Mashadi Isi, Mirza Mukhtar Mammadov, Dali Ismayil, and Keshtazly Hashim, and performed with the accompaniment of Sadigjan.
+The first Segah performance by Islam Abdullayev was at the wedding of Sadigjan's son, after which he became more famous.
 In 1901-1905, he performed with Gurban Pirimov in Karabakh and Ganja assemblies.

-He was called "Segah Islam" by the people for his special enthusiasm and skillful singing of Segah mugham and its all variants - "Zabul-Segah", "Mirza Huseyn", "Orta Segah" and "Kharij Segah".
-In 1910-1915, the recording companies "Sport-Record" and "Extrafon" recorded Segah, Bayati-Qajar, Shahnaz, Shushtar and other classifications which performed by Islam Abdullayev on vinyl.
+He was called "Segah Islam" by the people for his special enthusiasm and skillful singing of Segah mugham and all its variants - "Zabul-Segah", "Mirza Huseyn", "Orta Segah" and "Kharij Segah".
+In 1910-1915, the recording companies "Sport-Record" and "Extrafon" recorded Segah, Bayati-Qajar, Shahnaz, Shushtar and other classifications which were performed by Islam Abdullayev and recorded on vinyl.

-Segah Islam was also a pedagog.
-He played a great role as a mentor of singers like Khan Shushinski, Yagub Mammadov and Sahib Shukurov.
-He worked as a director of music school in Shusha and organized an orchestra of folk instruments in Ganja.
+Segah Islam was also a pedagogue.
+He played an important role as a mentor of singers like Khan Shushinski, Yagub Mammadov and Sahib Shukurov.
+He worked as the director of a music school in Shusha and organized an orchestra of folk instruments in Ganja.
 Shortly before the end of his life he moved to Aghdam, and taught mugham in a music school and became the teacher of many singers.

 Abdullayev died on September 22, 1964, in Baku.